 (UX designer, Developer, Product Manager)

 This is one area where CRO responsibilities often fall in a company.
-Usually, a front-end developer or a UX designer will be on the website every day working to increase the overall conversion rate through testing and analysis.
+Usually, a front-end developer or a UX designer will be on the website every day working to through testing and analysis.

 A general developer should also have access to CRO tools if they’re doing work that impacts website layout, performance, features or really anything else that may change the visitor experience.

 For example, they may want to know if the changes they’ve made to a category page for products or services are rendering properly on a mobile browser.
 A dynamic heatmap can give them a quick glance to confirm everything is working properly and even help them identify high-impact content blocks.

 (Content marketer, Marketing analyst, Brand manager)

 As a marketer, the benefits of an optimized website are clear.
 From key messaging to content length and media types or web form performance--you need to know that the hard-earned organic or pay-per-click traffic visiting your website is getting a great customer experience.

 There are many for marketers including comparing , monitoring traffic from top traffic sources or .

 What’s important here is balancing the relationship between marketing and whoever has the keys to your website.
 Developing a great rapport will allow insights to become action in a sustainable way.